With a perfect mix of modern and ancient elements, Japan is a country that allows you to enjoy both contemporary and historical attractions.

 One of the main reasons people visit the science museum is to view the A.I. powered robots.
 Visitors get the chance to interact with different robots that perform unique activities.
 The museum also has a 121 seat dome theatre which shows science-related programs daily.

 The museum occasionally hosts speakers from around the world who speak about global scientific events and discoveries.

 The National Museum of Emerging Science and Innovation is a must-visit attraction to understand where the world is heading scientifically.

-Mount Fuji, or Fujisan, is one place in Japan that absolutely must be included on your Japan travel itinerary.
+Mount Fuji, or Fujisan, is one place in Japan that absolutely must be included in your Japan travel guide.
 This is because it is one of the most iconic attractions in the country.